marina601/scooter-circle/TESTING.md

  - Scooter Circle has been designed with user experience in mind, providing a platform for users, not only to view the products and product reviews but also search for a specific item.
  - Search functionality implemented to enable the user to search by scooter model or brand.
  - Also Filter function is implemented to let the user filter the results with their chosen category.
- - Only 4 filter categories are available to the user at the moment, those categories have been chosen based on the importance of their value to the product..
+ - Only 4 filter categories are available to the user at the moment, those categories have been chosen based on the importance of their value to the product.

 ##### back to [content](#table-of-content)